 Excited to have a warm bowl of creamy soupy goodness?
 This Instant Pot Butternut Squash Soup is what you have been waiting for.
 This Thai Curried Butternut Squash Soup is creamy, flavorful, healthy, and vegan!

 Very often, I am at Starbucks working, and the smell of pumpkin spice lattes and scones is mesmerizing.
-It gets me in a great mood for Fall….or rather soup season!
-I am sharing with you this Butternut Squash Soup (You can use this same recipe to make pumpkin soup!).
+It gets me in a great mood for Fall….or rather, soup season!
+I am sharing this Butternut Squash Soup with you (You can use this same recipe to make pumpkin soup and pumpkin carrot soup!).

 I love yellow and orange colors… you would know by seeing my blog.
 So this soup has my heart!
 Okay, it is not just the right color; it is also healthy and creamy, similar to my cauliflower soup and broccoli cheddar soup.